RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Appendix

 \subsection{Influence of the region swapping operation}

-To investigate the performance gains brought by the region swapping operation, we adopt a simple \modelName variant without the swapping operation, \ie, simply cropping a region from candidate images and filling zeros into the cropped regions.
-Using \modelName-M as the base, we train \modelName-M and its variant without the region swapping operation for 100 epochs, and evaluate their performance on the ImageNet~\cite{deng2009imagenet} dataset with $k$-NN classifier and on the MS COCO~\cite{chen2015microsoft} dataset with ResNet50-C4 and Mask-RCNN~\cite{he2017mask} trained for 12K iterations.
-The results are available in \Cref{tab:supp_off}.
-Without the region swapping operations, the proposed \modelName still improves the model's performance on both classification and dense prediction tasks, while the region swapping operation can further boost the performance on both tasks by a large margin, \ie, 2.5\% accuracy for 20-NN classification, 0.9 AP for object detection, and 0.6 AP for instance segmentation.
-It indicates that although taking both regions into consideration can facilitate the models learning, composing the hard negative samples, \ie, the paste and canvas views since their features share some context from each other during network forward calculation, in the same images can further help the model learn better and discriminative feature representations from both instance- and region-level pairs.
+{To further understand the performance gains brought by the abundant contrastive pairs, we adopt a simple \modelName variant without the swapping operation, \ie, simply cropping a region from candidate images as paste views and filling zeros into the cropped regions to formulate the canvas views.
+Using \modelName-M as the base, we train \modelName-M and its variant without the region swapping operation for 200 epochs, and evaluate their performance on the ImageNet~\cite{deng2009imagenet} dataset and on the MS COCO~\cite{chen2015microsoft} dataset with ResNet50-FPN and Mask-RCNN~\cite{he2017mask} following the 2$\times$ schedule}.
+The results are available in Table~\ref{tab:supp_off}.
+Without the region swapping operations, the proposed \modelName still improves the model's performance on both classification and dense prediction tasks, while the region swapping operation can further improve the performance on both tasks, \eg, 0.2\% accuracy gains for ImageNet Top-1 accuracy and 0.2 mAP gains for object detection. {It indicates that although taking both regions into consideration without swapping can facilitate the models learning, composing the hard negative samples, \ie, the paste and canvas views via swapping, in the same images can further help the model learn better and discriminative feature representations from both instance- and region-level pairs, since features of these two kinds of views share some context from each other during network forward calculation.}